openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 @endsphinxtabset

-After this, a `model` will accept `U8` input with `{1, 480, 640, 3}` shape and `BGR` channels order.
-All conversion steps will be integrated into execution graph.
+The `model` will accept `U8` input with the shape of `{1, 480, 640, 3}` and the `BGR` channel order.
+All conversion steps will be integrated into the execution graph.
 Now, model can be loaded on the device and the image can be passed to the model without any data manipulation in the application.

 ## Additional Resources